simpleviewinc/mongolayer/README.md

 <a name="relationships"/>
 # Relationships

 Managing relationships is a key functionality of mongolayer.
 Relationships are primarily used to connect records together.
 Like mongoose, it provides a way to pull in related records.
-Unlinke mongoose, it provides that capability recursively.
+Unlike mongoose, it provides that capability recursively.

 In example, a blog post may have an author which is managed in another table.
 When you query for blog posts, you may want that author record pulled in as well.
 That author may also have relationships of their own which you want pulled down as well.

 Key Points:

 * All relationships should always be unidirectional.
-If a blogPost has an author, then one side of that relationships stores the state (in example a author_id field in the blogPost model).
+If a blogPost has an author, then one side of that relationships stores the state (for example an author_id field in the blogPost model).
 	* Cross-table based relationships are not possible to maintain atomically in native MongoDB and thus should be avoided.
 * Related records that are pulled in will be of type `model.Document` specific to that model.
 Meaning they will have all virtuals and methods attached.
 In our blogPost example, the pulled in author will be a functioning `authorModel.Document`.
 * You can specify hooks at query time which will cascade down into relationships.
 Using our blog example, when querying the blog, you may want specific hooks to run on authors, you can specify these at query time.